Facebook Integration »Facebook Embeds

 Embedding a Facebook update is as easy as pasting the update’s URL on its own line.

-Unlike the Facebook Like Box, which can display a page feed in your sidebar, Facebook embeds allows you to display any individual update from a public Facebook timeline in a blog post or post comment, complete with:
+Unlike the Facebook Page Plugin Widget, which can display a page feed in your sidebar, Facebook embeds allows you to display any individual update from a public Facebook timeline in a blog post or post comment, complete with:

 - The update’s text.